 Other types of medical malpractice can include discharging a patient too early, misinterpreting lab results, making medication errors, and many others.
 An Anaheim medical malpractice lawyer can help you assess your claim and determine whether you could hold a negligent medical professional responsible for your damages.

-For a free legal consultation with a medical malpractice lawyer serving Tice, call (800) 641-8998
+For a free legal consultation with a medical malpractice lawyer serving Anaheim, call (800) 641-8998

 Compensation in Medical Malpractice Cases